 Vorticity is so fundamental to fluid mechanics that it is treated in detail in all fluid dynamical textbooks.
 Among those we find useful are Acheson (1990) at an elementary level; and at a more advanced level Batchelor (1970), Lighthill (1986) and Landau and Lifshitz (1959); and for an especially physical approach Tritton (1977).
 For a textbook treatment of rotating flows and weak perturbations of them, we recommend Greenspan (1973), and for geophysical applications, Gill (1982).
-To build up physical intuition, we suggest the following movies: Vorticity by Shapiro (1961), Low Reynolds Number Flows by Taylor (1964a), Rotating Flows by Fultz (1969), and Secondary Flows by Taylor (1964b).
+To build up physical intuition, we suggest the following movies: Vorticity by Shapiro (1961), Low Reynolds Number Flows by Taylor (1964a), Fundamentals of Boundary Layers by Abernathy (1068), Rotating Flows by Fultz (1969), and Secondary Flows by Taylor (1964b).